Skip to main content

 The Promise Progress Framework

-The Promise Progress Framework sets the frame for all questions in The Promise Story of Progress to be answered.
-At its launch in December 2024, it contains the national indicators required to answer the question 'how is Scotland doing in its progress towards keeping the promise?'
+The Promise Progress Framework answers the Promise Story of Progress question: how is Scotland doing in its progress towards keeping the promise?

 The Promise Progress Framework

-The national indicator set in The Promise Progress Framework at launch provides organisations with a structure to aid their own reporting on how they are feeding into Scotland’s overall aims.
-The intention is not to set up new governance and reporting structures where unnecessary, but for organisations to identify alignment, complementarity, or gaps with the work they do, the data they have, and how they use it.
+The Promise Progress Framework can also help organisations to give a structure to their own reporting, to feed into Scotland’s overall aims.
+The intention is not to set up new governance and reporting structures where unnecessary, but for organisations to see where their data aligns, or where there may be gaps in the data they have, and how they use it.

 The Framework has been developed by COSLA, The Scottish Government and The Promise Scotland, with input received from key stakeholders including Public Health Scotland, the Improvement Service, CELCIS, Who Cares?
 Scotland, the Care Inspectorate, Police Scotland and the Scottish Fire and Rescue Service.
 These stakeholders make up The Promise Collective, a group of organisations who provide a strong framework of partnership working and sharing of information and activity underway across organisations.